CONNECT-platform/coding-blog/docs/md/index.md

-We believe authors should rely on the support and appreciation of the community for sharing their knowledge, not on support of companies who want to utilize every second of your time and attention to convince you to buy from them.
+We believe authors should rely on the support and appreciation of the community for sharing their knowledge, not on support of companies who monetize your time and attention to convince you to buy from them.

-We want quality writings on coding to be freely available to everyone, without them needing to turn into marketing content in disguise.
+We want quality writings on coding to be freely available to everyone.
+We want to empower authors so that they do not have to disguise their content to sell other stuff to you indirectly.
 The software community has thrived on sharing openly and honestly.
 This is how we should move forward.